Eigenity/kpermute/README.md

 fun main() {

-    // This example shows how to encode a Long ID to e.g. obfuscate val perm = IntPermutation(size = 100, seed = 1248192)
-    val encoded = perm.encode(42) // deterministic remapping of 42
+    // This example shows how to encode a Long ID to e.g. obfuscate how many users you have in your app val perm = IntPermutation(size = 100, seed = 1248192) val encoded = perm.encode(42) // deterministic remapping of 42
     println(encoded) //